 (4) The reporter must prepare the report even if the subject does not cooperate, or does not cooperate fully, in any examination the reporter considers necessary or desirable.

-[Section 38A inserted by No. 17 of 2016 s.
+[Section 38A inserted: No. 17 of 2016 s.
 33.]

 38. Providing information to reporter